-Course Learning OutcomesThe aim of this course is that on completion students will have:
+Course Learning OutcomesThe aim of this course is that on completion students can:

-- Understood the core concepts of financial management, including using valuation and financial modelling techniques to make informed financial decisions, and also...
+- Apply core concepts of financial management, including using valuation and financial modelling techniques to make informed financial decisions.

-- Become aware of the limitations when using these techniques in a practical context.
+- Discuss effect of limitations when using these techniques in a practical context.

-- Recognized the implications of ethical behaviour in the context of financial management and financial planning.
+- Recognize and discuss the implications of ethical behaviour in the context of financial management and financial planning.